Artificial Intelligence: Trends, tools and bloopers

 Like the fact that it was first showing signs of promise in the 1970s with ELIZA, an algorithm that showed immense potential in the realm of language recognition and problem solving, and was not just used to win chess tournaments against famous players.

 Since its first early steps, AI has proven itself a fascinating and constantly evolving technology with immense potential.
-Today, just over a year since ChatGPT rocked the world with its incredible capabilities and Microsoft put Copilot into its 365 ecosystem, AI is still sitting on the edge of its own innovation.
+Today, just over two years since ChatGPT rocked the world with its incredible capabilities and Microsoft put Copilot into its 365 ecosystem, AI is still out innovating itself.

 Weak vs. Strong: AI defined